subhu-darkknight72/OperatingSystems_Lab/README.md

 ## Assignment 4 : push-updates mechanism using threads.
 A <code>push update mechanism</code> using multiple <code>threads</code> for a social media website, where updates from friends are received and sorted based on time or priority.
 The threads and their functionalities are specified.
-- **Main thread :** loads a static graph of Github developers, and each node maintains a wall queue and a feed queue, with a variable indicating reading order, and creates userSimulator, readPost, and pushUpdate threads.
+- **Main thread :** loads a static graph of Github developers.
+Each node maintains a wall queue and a feed queue, with a variable indicating reading order, and creates userSimulator, readPost, and pushUpdate threads.
 - **Main thread :**
 - **Main thread :**
 - **Main thread :**